darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 contrast in shadows
 : This control selects the desired curvature at the shadows end of the _filmic rgb_ spline curve.
 Selecting _hard_ (default) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the shadows.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the shadows.

-use custom middle-grey values
+use custom middle-gray values
-: Enabling this setting makes the _middle-grey luminance_ slider visible on the _scene_ tab.
-With this new edition of _filmic rgb_, it is now recommended to use the _exposure_ module to set the middle-grey level, so this setting is disabled by default (and the _middle-grey luminance slider_ is hidden).
+: Enabling this setting makes the _middle-gray luminance_ slider visible on the _scene_ tab.
+With this new edition of _filmic rgb_, it is now recommended to use the _exposure_ module to set the middle-gray level, so this setting is disabled by default (and the _middle-gray luminance slider_ is hidden).

 auto-adjust hardness
 : By default, this setting is enabled, and _filmic rgb_ will automatically calculate the power function (aka "gamma") to be applied on the output transfer curve.
 If this setting is disabled, a _hardness_ slider will appear on the _look_ tab so that value can be manually set.